Eastore-project/fil-deal-wrapper/README.md

 1. **Deploy the `MarketDealWrapper` Contract**

    Before initiating any deals, ensure that the `MarketDealWrapper` smart contract is deployed to your desired network (e.g., Anvil, testnet, or mainnet).
-This contract will handle the automated payments to Storage Providers (SPs).
+This contract will handle the automated payments to Storage Providers (SPs). [[Deployed Contract](https://calibration.filfox.info/en/message/bafy2bzacedule3afprmjpp3q7v5a2zwjolqyfjqlrjxkanysezvakasjjx4vy)]

    ```bash
    forge create --rpc-url <YOUR_RPC_URL> --private-key <YOUR_PRIVATE_KEY> src/MarketDealWrapper.sol:MarketDealWrapper